KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-16-using-objects.md

 A class holds the variables that represent a concept: a `Cat` class might have `furColor`, `weight`, and `size` variables.
 We create instances of that class by filling in those blanks: a variable of type `Cat` named `stanley` might have `furColor = tan`, `weight = 14lbs`, and `size = 16inches`.
 We might also have a different variable of type `Cat` named `tiger` that holds a different state!

+Think about classes and instances like this:

+- Classes are types, similar to primitive types like `int` and `float`.
+And just like primitive types, class types tell Processing what kind of value a variable will hold.

+- Instances are values, similar to primitive values like '7' and '3.14`.

 ## Creating Instances

 Let's start with an example program that stores the state of a circle (in this case, its position) in two variables: